Nardann/OpenBastion/README.md

 ## 📞 Support

-For issues, feature requests, or security concerns, please contact the development team or open an issue on GitHub.
+For issues, feature requests, or security concerns, please contact open an issue on GitHub.